-Česká pojišťovna a.s. (the Company), falling under the scope of Solvency II Directive reporting, is required to prepare itso wn Solvency and Financial Condition Report (SFCR).
-This is in accordance with Directive 2009/138/EC ('Solvency II Directive') as well as with Delegated Regulation 2015/35/EC ('Delegated Act') and the related Guidelines.
+Česká pojišťovna a.s. (the Company), falling under the scope of Solvency II Directive reporting, is required to prepare its own Solvency and Financial Condition Report (SFCR).
+This is in accordance with Directive 2009/138/EC (the Solvency II Directive) as well as with Delegated Regulation 2015/35/EC (the Delegated Regulation) and the related Guidelines.

-Policyholders and beneficiaries are the main addressees of a SFCR, benefitting from increased market discipline that encourages best practices as well as from higher market confidence that leads to an improved understanding of the business.
+Policyholders and beneficiaries are the main SFCR addressees, benefitting from increased market discipline that encourages best practices as well as from higher market confidence that leads to an improved understanding of the business.

-The SFCR's specific content is defined by primary legislation and implementing measures, providing detailed information on the essential aspects of the business, such as a description of the activity and performance of the undertaking, the System of Governance, the risk profile, an evaluation of assets and liabilities, and capital management for solvency purposes.
+The SFCR's specific content is defined by primary legislation and implementing measures, which provide detailed information on the essential aspects of its businesses, such as a description of the activity and performance of the undertaking, the System of Governance, its risk profile, an evaluation of assets and liabilities, and capital management for solvency purposes.

-When disclosing the information referred to in this Regulation, figures reflecting monetary amounts shall be disclosed in thousands of Czech Crowns ('CZK'), which is the Company's functional currency, unless otherwise stated.
+When disclosing the information referred to in this Report, figures reflecting monetary amounts shall be disclosed in thousands of Czech Crowns (CZK), which is the Company's functional currency, unless otherwise stated.
 Negligible differences can arise due to rounding.

-The document was approved by the Company's Board of Directors on 7 May 2018.
+The document was approved by the Company's Board of Directors on 23 April 2019.